fog/fog/lib/fog/rackspace/docs/storage.md

 	</tr>
 	<tr>
 		<td>:rackspace_servicenet</td>
-		<td>If set to true, the service will access Cloud Files™ using the internal Rackspace Service Net.
+		<td>If set to true, the service will access Cloud Files using the internal Rackspace ServiceNet.
 This option should only be used for internal network connections.</td>
 	</tr>
 	<tr>
 		<td>:rackspace_cdn_ssl</td>